littleosbook/aenix/doc/book/segmentation.md

 ## Why doing segmentation?

-The reason we want segmentation is because the `cs` segment selector specifies what privilige level the processor executes as.
+The reason we want segmentation is because the `cs` segment selector specifies what privilege level the processor executes as.
 This is needed to make sure that user-space processes (PL3) cannot read/execute kernel-space (PL0) data.
-The actual memory protection is done through paging, but to set up the different privilege leveles, x86 requires us to use segmentation.
+The actual memory protection is done through paging, but to set up the different privilege levels, x86 requires us to use segmentation.